oporekungthai/OAS_Code/README.md

   <img src="https://github.com/user-attachments/assets/a015383d-f600-4d13-bb96-537ffb7df3fe" alt="Descriptive alt text for your image" width="400">
   <br>
   (The vector dicision data of the cansat on whether <br>
-  were should it steer to matches its target heading)
+  where should it steer to match its target heading)
   <br>
 </div>